MDIL-SNU/G-metaD/README.md

 Building
 --------

-Build LAMMPS with its MESSAGE (OpenMP if needed) package installed:
+Build LAMMPS with its MESSAGE (OPENMP if needed) package installed:
 See the Build extras doc page and its MESSAGE package section for details. [[doc](https://docs.lammps.org/Build_extras.html)]